 After the baby arrives, it’s easy to get caught up in the responsibilities of caring for a newborn and forget to exchange baby shower items you can’t use (clothing that is too small or for the wrong gender, or duplicate gifts).

 Let friends or family make exchanges for you.
 This will save you time and money and it gives them an opportunity to help in a practical way.

-One savvy mom received two little boy outfits that were too small and they cost $65 each.
+One savvy mom received two little boy outfits that were too small and cost $65 each.
 She shopped the sales on the return and bought 12 outfits with her credit!